meribold/mm-paper-trail/protocol.md

 2. The system isn't in thermodynamic equilibrium: kinetic energy is constantly converted into potential energy.
-3. Potential energy comes not only from temperature but also from physical force fields within the system, which one contributes how much varies as the system's confirmation changes.
+3. Potential energy comes not only from temperature but also from physical force fields within the system, which one contributes how much varies as the system's conformation changes.

 >   What is the relation between the total, potential and kinetic energy?